 - An unsupervised resident sexually assaults another resident, transmitting an untreatable sexually transmitted disease

-- A staff member pushes a resident down, resulting in a spinal cord injury and paralysis
+- A staff member pushes a resident, who falls, injuring their spinal cord and becoming partially paralyzed

 - A resident does not receive proper food and develops a serious illness from malnutrition

-- Rooms are not heated or air-conditioned as needed, causing a resident to suffer hypethermia or hypothermia
+- Rooms are not heated or air-conditioned as needed, causing a resident to suffer hyperthermia or hypothermia

 To take legal action, a victim must prove the injuries occurred due to the negligence or wrongdoing of the nursing home or its employees.
 Examples of fault in abuse and neglect cases include:

-- Inadequate training of staff members – Nursing homes might not give staff members all of the information they need to do their jobs correctly.
-As a result, staff can end up hurting residents.
+- Inadequate training of staff members – Nursing homes may not give staff members all of the information they need to do their jobs correctly.
+As a result, staff can end up hurting residents accidentally.
 Helping residents in or out of bed without the proper support, for example, can result in them falling and shattering hips or vertebrae.

-- Inadequate staffing – A nursing home might try to cut corners by having insufficient staff on duty to take care of all residents.
+- Inadequate staffing – A nursing home might try to cut corners by hiring fewer care staff, which means residents will not get the help they need.